trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 ## Outcome

 It is important for users and technologists to understand that the ideas and goals of the Trust over IP Foundation are not new ideas.
 These concepts have a strong pedigree that goes back to the origins of the internet.
-The Laws of Identity show that any universal identity system must necessarily be a metasystem and user centric.
-However, [__*User Centric Identity*__](https://itlaw.wikia.org/wiki/National_Strategy_for_Trusted_Identities_in_Cyberspace:_Creating_Options_for_Enhanced_Online_Security_and_Privacy) fell flat, even after its incorporation into the United States National Strategy, because it depended on governance structures and technologies that could not hope to achieve the levels of transparency required for the universal identity metasystem to be realized.
+The Laws of Identity show that any universal identity system must necessarily be a ecosystem and user centric.
+However, [__*User Centric Identity*__](https://itlaw.wikia.org/wiki/National_Strategy_for_Trusted_Identities_in_Cyberspace:_Creating_Options_for_Enhanced_Online_Security_and_Privacy) fell flat, even after its incorporation into the United States National Strategy, because it depended on governance structures and technologies that could not hope to achieve the levels of transparency required for the universal identity ecosystem to be realized.
 However, the advent of Distributed Ledger Technology (DLT) has provided the next step to.
 By acknowledging adherence to the line of thought by which we have arrived at the present moment, we sweep away the objections of immaturity and novel approaches and refocus on the important work of __*connecting people while also respecting their individuality of person, time, place, and context.*__

 ## Scope